php-ru/symfony-docs-ru/components/class_loader/psr4_class_loader.rst

 The following example demonstrates how you can use the :class:`Symfony\\Component\\ClassLoader\\Psr4ClassLoader` autoloader to use Symfony's Yaml component.
-Imagine, you downloaded both the ClassLoader and Yaml component as ZIP packages and unpacked them to a ``libs`` directory.
+Imagine, you downloaded both the ClassLoader and Yaml component as ZIP packages and unpacked them to a ``lib/`` directory.
 The directory structure will look like this:

 .. code-block:: text

-    libs/
+    lib/
         ClassLoader/
             Psr4ClassLoader.php
             ...